mrisher/smtp-sts/mta-sts.md

-The policy itself is a set of key/value pairs served via the HTTPS GET method from the fixed [@!RFC5785] "well-known" path of `.well-known/mta-sts.txt` served by the `mta-sts` host at the Policy Domain; the [@!RFC2616] "Content-Type" header MUST be "text/plain".
+The policy itself is a set of key/value pairs served via the HTTPS GET method from the fixed [@!RFC5785] "well-known" path of `.well-known/mta-sts.txt` served by the `mta-sts` host at the Policy Domain.
 Thus for `example.com` the path is `https://mta-sts.example.com/.well-known/mta-sts.txt`.

+The [@!RFC2616] "Content-Type" media type for this resource MUST be "text/plain"; additional charset parameters are allowed.
+When fetching a policy, senders SHOULD validate that the "Content-Type" is as expected, to guard against cases where webservers allow untrusted users to host non-text content (typically, HTML or images) at a user-defined path.

 This resource contains the following line-separated key/value pairs: